Frequently Asked Questions

 How do I report a special circumstance?

 Loss of a job or benefits, death in the family, divorce or separation, or extreme medical bills are examples of special circumstances that can change your financial aid eligibility.
-Please download and complete the Special Circumstance form (PDF) if you would like the Special Circumstance Committee to review your situation.
-You can fax the completed form to the Financial Aid Office at 630-844-6191.
-Please contact the Financial Aid Office by phone at 630-844-6190 or by e-mail at email@example.com if you need further information.
+Please complete and submit the Special Circumstance Request form (PDF) if you would like the Office of Financial Aid to review your situation.
+Completed forms may be scanned and emailed to firstname.lastname@example.org or faxed to 630-844-6191.

 How will receiving outside scholarships affect my financial aid?